 Allow the mixture to sit and steep for about a week.
 Apply the mixture directly to the soil by hand with a watering can or use a water sprayer to apply a lighter solution as a foliar application over entire plants.

-How Does Alfalfa Meal Work?
+How Does Organic Alfalfa Meal Work?

 Not only does the addition of alfalfa to your compost speed decomposition, but your finished compost will have a far higher nutrient level when you add alfalfa.
 More nutritious compost naturally creates more nutritious veggies and happier and healthier plants and bushes.

-You can use alfalfa meal to accelerate your compost or to directly fertilize plants.
+You can use meal alfalfa to accelerate your compost or to directly fertilize plants.
 Either way, using this simple product is an excellent way to help your plants produce more blooms and more fruit.

 Alfalfa meal’s NPK ratio is 3 – .5 – 3.